goel-pratham/golden-ratio-analyzer/README.md

 A real-time computer vision project that analyzes facial proportions and tells how close they are to the golden ratio (~1.618).

+## Recognition

+1st Place in CBSE State-Level Science Exhibition
+Selected for and Presented at the CBSE National Science Exhibition

 ## Features

 - Real-time webcam face detection